If you’re on the hunt for non-toxic fall scented candles that won’t emit carcinogens or hormone-disrupting chemicals in your air, I’ve got you. 🍁

 Enviroscent

 Enviroscent also carries seasonal air fresheners, including Scent Pods™ (which are refillable plug-in warmers) and Scent Stix™ (which are reusable reed diffusers).
-Their main fall-themed scent is Vanilla Bean + Pumpkin Chai.
+Their main fall-themed scent for this year is Honeycrisp Apple & Cardamom.
+They’ve had Vanilla Bean + Pumpkin Chai in the past as well, but I’m not sure if they’re bringing that back this year!

 Lastly, you could skip all of the pre-made fragrances and make your own stovetop potpourri!
 Here’s how to do it: